 What is an Automated Clearing House Payment?

-The Automated Clearing House (ACH) is an electronic network that connects more than 25,000 banks and financial institutions in the United States.
+The Automated Clearing House (ACH) is an electronic network (otherwise known as ACH network) that connects more than 25,000 banks and financial institutions in the United States.
 This allows for the electronic transfer of funds across accounts, making payments quicker and simpler.

 While ACH credits are similar to “pushing” funds from your account, ACH debits are more like having that money “pulled” by an organization.
 This makes it a great option for recurring bills, such as monthly phone bills, as the organization will automatically pull money from the account when payment becomes due.